 This goes without saying, but pair something meaty with a full-bodied wine – it’s all about creating balance after all.
 Is there anything more mouthwateringly sumptuous than a chargrilled ribeye steak washed down with a glass of Cabernet Sauvignon (or any other full-bodied red really)?

-But here’s the thing, you don’t have to just drink red wine with red meat.
+But here’s the thing, you don’t have to just drink natural red wine with red meat.
 Controversial.
 But hear us out.

 The ‘only drink white wine with fish’ rule is rubbish.
 Ignore it.

 Yes, fish can be enhanced with a lighter, white wine, and a sirloin steak might call for a punchy Agostino Inicio Malbec, but that isn’t always the case.
 Take tuna, for example.

 We also explored Nero d’Avola food pairing for you to surprise your last-minute guests.

 You might think this a strange combo, considering we advised above that terroir plays a large part in combining food and drink, and seeing as China isn’t renowned for its rosé wine you could roll right past this one, but trust us on this.

 Yes, there may be better wines for individual component parts of your Chinese takeout – dim sum pairs beautifully with fizz (for example) and Cantonese duck likes a delicate Pinot Noir.
 Which is why rosé works so well.